mingyuya/Advanced-Lane-Lines/writeup_template.md

 ![alt text][image4]
 ![alt text][image5]

-After combining two images above by logical-OR operation, I wiped out unnecessary pixels from the image using `mask_image` function.
+After combining two images above by logical-OR operation, I wiped out unnecessary pixels from the image using `mask_image()` function.

+All the steps described above are coded in `detect_edge()` function.

 ##### Perspective Transform
 : in the **'Perspective Transform'** cell in `Advanced-Lane-Lines.ipynb`.